 Making a slow cooker hot chocolate bar would be fun (dish it up with a ladle, have fun toppings…) but I wanted to incorporate it into a tasty cake.
 It’s really chocolatey so if you’re a chocolate fan, you won’t be disappointed.

-If you’re not in the mood for cake, you can make some cosmic brownie hot chocolate bombs or hot chocolate cookies.
+If you’re not in the mood for cake, you can make some cosmic brownie hot chocolate bombs.

 If you want a fun gift idea, try my homemade hot cocoa mix.